 This course helps third class cadets develop their capacities to think clearly and critically.
 It acquaints cadets with various view points on major philosophic issues, assists them in acquiring a facility with the language, arguments, and methods of moral discourse, and gives special attention to the subject of war and morality.

-- Creativity: Graduates think and act creatively.
+- Critical Thinking and Creativity: Graduates think critically and creatively.

 Course Key Terms:

 - Critical Thinking: world view, claims, arguments, validity, soundness, deductive vs. inductive arguments, and fallacies.

 - Ethical Theory: objectivism, relativism, consequentialism, egoism, utilitarianism, principle of utility, deontological ethics, Kant’s categorical imperative, virtue ethics, and the concept of the mean.

 - Just War Theory: jus ad bellum (just war criteria, interventions, preemptive/anticipatory attacks, preventive war, “minimally just” states, and rights of “minimally just” states), jus in bello (discrimination, noncombatant immunity, doctrine of double effect, moral equality of combatants, and proportionality), jus post bellum, realism, pacifism, terrorism, and supreme emergency.

 - Describe and identify the essential characteristics of PY201 critical thinking terms.

 - Describe and identify the essential characteristics of PY201 ethical theory terms.